vikas-bandaru/exciting-java/docs/resources/practice_questions/objects_classes/MCQs/objects_classes.md

     </form>
     <details markdown="block">
       <summary>Answer</summary>
-      b) Yes, it can have multiple parameters separated by commas
+      Yes, it can have multiple parameters separated by commas
     </details>

 16. What is the state of an object in Java?